reihunter360/project-valkyria-irc/trunk/documentation/README.txt

   each turn you're not cursed.
 It's +(5 * skill level)
 - Haggling is a passive skill that increase the amount of orbs you get for selling items back to the shop.
+- Cover is an active skill that will allow you to jump in front of an ally, basically taking damage for him/her.
+- WeaponBash is a passive skill that gives a chance of inflicting the 'stun' status effect to a target with each melee hit.
+Note, if the target is immune to stun it will never take effect.

 * Added an Anti-Cheat System On Monster Weapons
 If somehow players get ahold of monster weapons they will be useless to them now and will do 0-5 damage max.
 Monster techs will also do 0-5 damage max and boosts will increase the stats by 0.

+* Added New Item Types
+- ShopReset is an item type that will lower the target's shop level.
+- Revive is an item type that will grant the Revive status on a target.
+  Should the target's HP fall to 0 with that status on, they'll be brought back to life with 1/2 their HP.

+* Added Doppelganger Battles
+When the bot chooses a boss battle there is now a 5% chance that it will be a Doppelganger battle.
+In this battle type, evil copies of all players who have entered the battle will be made and they must fight them.

 * Changed the Monster Generation
 I changed the way the monsters are generated for battle and put into